iredchuk/asset-rebalancing/README.md

 ## Customization

-By default backtesting outputs best results by maximal Portfolio Value adjusted by subtracting 50% of the maximal drawdown, with minumum acceptable return 4%.
+By default backtesting outputs best results by maximal Portfolio Value adjusted by subtracting 50% of the maximal drawdown.
 When needed, `index.ts` can be adjusted to use any other comparer, filter or MAR.